 Social and Emotional

-Second Graders continue with the Open Circle curriculum, building upon and practicing the skills and strategies they learned in First Grade.
-The essential social and emotional skills that are developed relate to five key areas: self-awareness, self-management, social awareness, relationship skills, and responsible decision-making.
+Through weekly classroom meetings, Second Graders continue building upon and practicing the social/emotional skills and strategies they learned in First Grade.
+The essential skills that are developed relate to five key areas: self-awareness, self-management, social awareness, relationship skills, and responsible decision-making.
 Children further develop skills needed to be good learners and to form healthy positive relationships.

-Second Grade students have sports 4 times per week for 30 minutes each class.
-Skills continue to be refined as students build upon previous year’s skills.
+Second Grade students continue to refine their motor skills built upon previous years.
 Team play is introduced and students learn the importance of being a part of a team.
 A cognitive awareness of sportsmanship is taught and fair play becomes paramount.
-The teaching of character development begins and students understand why it is so important in sports as well as life.
+The teaching of Character development begins and students understand why it is so important in sports as well as life.
 Second Grade students rotate through units of soccer, floor hockey, team handball, basketball, and kickball/wiffle ball.
-Every month the students are introduced to a Sports Changemaker which is an athlete that makes a difference in the world through fighting for social justice, fairness and equality.
+Every month the students are introduced to a Sports Changemaker — an athlete who makes a difference in the world through fighting for social justice, fairness and equality.